 The promise of Dreamscape Learn was made in late 2019, when Michael Crow, President of Arizona State University, the nation’s largest and, for eight years running, “most innovative” university, visited a unique virtual reality entertainment center in Los Angeles, California called “Dreamscape Immersive.”
 For ten years Crow had been looking for a partnership and a technology that would allow students to be transformed into scientists in order to realize an ultimate pedagogical aspiration: education through exploration.
 The experiences he encountered there were built upon a groundbreaking new approach to virtual reality; powered by advanced proprietary software, the revolutionary platform merged the techniques of motion capture and full body mapping to render audiences, in real time, as life-like avatars inside computer-generated worlds.
 Suddenly many of the limitations of VR were gone.
 Immersive storytelling and shared experiences became a real possibility.
 Led by producer, screenwriter, and former head of DreamWorks Motion Pictures, Walter Parkes, Dreamscape Immersive combined the emotional power of Hollywood storytelling, the visceral excitement of great theme-park rides, and this extraordinary new technology.
 Wowing both audiences and the media, Dreamscape was praised for breaking new ground in immersive entertainment…and was poised to do the same thing in education.
 Based on Parkes’ and Crow’s shared vision to transform education in the 21st Century, Dreamscape Immersive and ASU partnered to begin building and testing its first VR-based education products.
 The student and faculty response to Dreamscape Learn’s initial education applications has been overwhelmingly positive, and the impact on student motivation and learning outcomes have been immediately, and dramatically, evident.
 Out of this early success, Dreamscape Learn has emerged as a new company 100% dedicated to transforming education through the integration of cinematic storytelling, cutting edge immersive technologies and advanced pedagogy.
 It’s flagship products include: Biology in the Alien Zoo – an immersive set of biology missions that take place in a vast and beautifully rendered world (a futuristic, space-based sanctuary to protect the endangered species of the galaxy).
 Students are positioned as actual biologists encountering novel life science problems in the sanctuary that they must analyze and solve using the quantitative techniques and scientific understanding of practicing biologists.
 Composed of six modules, each covering a key pillar of introductory biology, Biology in the Alien Zoo replaces traditional wet labs and can connect to any introductory biology course.
 The Immersive Classroom – a platform that enables live, instructor-led class time to be conducted from within a virtual recreation of any imaginable location.
 As just a few illustrative examples, teachers might lead class from the lunar surface, inside King Tut’s tomb, from the sea floor, inside a tumor cell.
 These Immersive Classroom sessions can be synchronous experiences or recorded “lectures” with up to 32 fully immersed students and either 1 or 2 teachers.

-Dreamscape Learn is a transformational education company born from a groundbreaking entertainment platform.
+Dreamscape Learn is a transformational education experience born from a groundbreaking entertainment platform.

 CEO & Co-Founder, Dreamscape Immersive